konstantine25b/polymarket_algo/src/bidding_decision/auto_bid/README.md

 - **Invalid Amounts**: This error occurs when trying to execute an order that's too small, typically below 0.01 shares.
 - **Insufficient Funds**: Make sure your wallet has enough USDC to cover transaction fees.
 - **Price Slippage**: Sometimes market prices change between the time of analysis and order execution, causing slippage errors.
 Try again or adjust your threshold.
+- **Position Not Found**: If you see positions listed that you no longer hold, try running with the `--debug` flag to see detailed position data for troubleshooting.